andreaskaempf/adventofcode/2024/README.md

   boxes can overlap).
 In both parts, answer is calculated from final position of all the boxes.
 Parts 1 and 2 in separate Go files.

+* **Day 17** (Rust): Simulate execution of an 8-bit machine language program with opcodes and arcane instruction rules such as dividing, xoring, outputting numbers, and jumping.
+For Part 1, show the output of running a short "program", a list of 16 numbers.
+For Part 2, find the "register A" starting value that causes the program to output the same 16 values as the input program.
+Part 1 was simple implementation of virtual CPU.
+For Part 2, inspected outputs for incremental input values, and used patterns found to converge on likely input ranges, and used brute force from there.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)